 Simon Mark-Brown began his screen career in 1987, buying props for TV commercials.
-He worked his way up to set dressing and art directing for adverts and feature films, including Ruby and Rata and The Footstep Man.
-In 1990, Mark-Brown set up his own production company, Republic Films, where he directed hundreds of commercials.
+He worked his way up to set dressing and art directing for adverts and movies, including Ruby and Rata and The Footstep Man.
+In 1990, Mark-Brown set up his own production company, Republic Films, where he directed hundreds of ads.
 His first short film Going Down followed in 1995.
 Later he made two feature-length documentaries about musicians: The Secret Life of John Rowles and The Sun Came Out.
-His first feature The Catch was released in 2017.
-Two years later he co-directed wine doco A Seat at the Table.
+His first feature, comedy drama The Catch, arrived in 2017.
+Two years later Mark-Brown co-directed wine documentary A Seat at the Table.

 Working on Vincent Ward's The Navigator was like a prison sentence of hard labour.
 I swore to never make filmmaking so hard for myself.
 And I haven't — I shot a feature in 10 days.
 Simon Mark-Brown